Bad decision? You’re not alone, but let’s try to avoid making the same mistake again…

 Her team compared how quickly autists and allists exhausted their attention.
 They tested this by asking participants to indicate whether they saw an X or an N inside a circle with five other letters in it, and also to look for a grey squiggle outside the ring that was only there half the time.

-Autists and allists did as well as each other when 2 of the other letters were similar to an X or N, and the others were Os.
+Autists and allists did as well as each other when two of the other letters were similar to an X or N, and the others were Os.
 Above 2 letters, allists were significantly less accurate at detecting the grey squiggle.
-More easily distracted and exhausted.
+Their finite visual attention was more easily distracted and exhausted.

-The most challenging, exhausting test made absolutely no difference to the focus of autists.
+The most challenging, exhausting test that Professor Lavie posed made absolutely no difference to the focus of autists.

 What evidence is there that autists are more rational in decision making?